PratikshaDhale04/GrapeGuard-AI/README.md

 ## 📈 Outcome
 The system provides accurate predictions of disease risk, helping in better crop management and reducing unnecessary pesticide usage.

-## 👩‍💻 Author
-Pratiksha Sunil Dhale

-## 📌 Note
-This project is developed for academic and learning purposes in the field of Machine Learning and Agriculture.